nightmare-tech/clausecompass-hackrx/README.md

 ### Running the Application

-1. Start the Backend Server:
+1. **Start the Backend Server:**

 ```bash
 uvicorn app:app --reload
 ```

-2. Run the CLI Client (in a separate terminal):
+2. **Run the CLI Client (in a separate terminal):**

-- First, ensure your request.json file is present and contains the document URL and questions you want to test.
+- First, ensure your `request.json` file is present and contains the document URL and questions you want to test.

 - Then, run the client:

     ```bash
     python cli.py
     ```
-  The CLI will automatically use the request.json file and display the results from the API.
+  The CLI will automatically use the `request.json` file and display the results from the API.

 ## 📈 Key Learnings & Future Enhancements

 Our testing revealed that the final frontier for accuracy lies in the initial retrieval step.
 In 1 out of 10 cases, a pure semantic search failed to retrieve a specific key term (like 'Hernia') when buried in a long list.

-To solve this and reach near-100% accuracy, our primary future enhancement would be to implement Hybrid Search:
+To solve this and reach near-100% accuracy, our primary future enhancement would be to implement **Hybrid Search**:

 - Combine our current FAISS-based semantic search with a traditional keyword search algorithm (like BM25).
 - The results would be re-ranked to provide the LLM with the most relevant possible context, guaranteeing that critical keywords are never missed.